 The Society of the Plastics Industry (SPI) established a classification system in 1988 to allow consumers and recyclers to identify different types of plastic.
-It is a uniform coding system that can be applied worldwide.
+It is a uniform coding system used worldwide.
 There is a way to identify the type of plastic in many everyday products, especially food storage containers and packaging.
-Such plastic products have a number - the "resin identification code" surrounded by a solid equilateral triangle.
-The SPI symbol should be molded or embossed into the base and positioned as close to the centre as possible.
+Such plastic products have a number -

+"resin identification code" surrounded by a solid equilateral triangle.
+The symbol should be molded or embossed into the base and positioned as close to the centre as possible.
 The recommended size is between one-half inch and one inch, depending on the size of the container.
 The measurements are for the symbol alone, not including letters.
-It focuses on resin identification and quality control prior to recycling The resin identification code indicates the type of plastic that an item is made from.
+The code indicates the type of plastic that an item is made from.